In this Schwinn Airdyne Pro review, we will look at everything you may want to know about the bike before you purchase.

-Seat width – The seat is 12 inches wide
+Seat width – Its seat is 12 inches wide

 Clearance – For unrestricted workouts, you will need a clear space of approximately 2 feet all around the bike

-User weight – This model has an upper user weight limit of 350 pounds
+User weight – It has an upper user weight limit of 350 pounds

-User height – The bike suits users from under 5′ tall to well over 6′ tall
+User height – This model suits users from under 5′ tall to well over 6′ tall

 Batteries – 4 x DD batteries are needed for the monitor, or you can use the included AC adaptor